 Apart from his professional playing experience over the last 23 years and amateur experience with bands and orchestras prior to turning pro, he has studied privately with some truly great musicians and highly respected teachers over the last 32 odd years including Elizabeth Macdonald (Cello), Grace Dick (Cello), Roy Sneddon (Drums), Steve Kellner (Drums), & the one & only Bob Armstrong (Drums).

-In 2012 Pat completed his P.G.Cert in Teaching and Learning (Middlesex University), and will shortly commence his Masters Degree in Learning Theory and Creative Education Management.
+In 2012 Pat completed his P.G.Cert in Teaching and Learning (Middlesex University), and will shortly commence his Masters Degree.